Luigi-W/TICK-TACK-TOE/README.md

 Description:

-This will forever be a piece of code I'm proud of above many others.
+This will forever be a piece of code I'm very proud of.
 My first working game...
+It was the first time I combined concepts of arrays, functions, for-loops and while-loops in one application.
+So it felt pretty next level at the time.
 I remember showing it to my family and friends with a big smile and often receiving looks of confusion as it runs directly from the terminal.
-But for me it is special and holds many a sentimental value.
+But for me it is special and holds sentimental value.